This pumpkin and sausage pizza captures the essence of Autumn with sage, pecorino cheese, and a touch of heat.

 When the purée has finished draining and is completely cooled, freeze 3 cups of it for your 100%-from-scratch T-day pie, reserve 1 cup for this week's pizza, and pack away the rest in the fridge to make smoothies, pumpkin bread, cookies, or soup.
 (Also, make sure you roast the seeds for snacking.)

 For my purée, I brought home a 10-pound Jarrahdale pumpkin from the farm stand.
 (In John's words, its scrunchy shape made it look "like a grumpy old man.")
 If you don't feel like schlepping home a 10-pound pumpkin, just pick up a 5- or 6-pounder or a few smaller pumpkins or winter squashes.
 One 4-pound pumpkin makes about 3 cups of drained purée; you can do the math from there.

-Jarrahdales are known for their dense, smooth flesh and concentrated flavor, which make them especially good for pies . . . and also, I learned, pizza sauce.
+Jarrahdales are known for their dense, smooth flesh and concentrated flavor, which make them especially good for pies . . . and pizza sauce.
 Riffing off of a recipe by Martha Stewart, I used 1 cup of the pumpkin purée to make a creamy, sage-infused sauce, which I topped with crumbled sweet Italian sausage and pecorino cheese.
-When the pizza was done, I dressed it up with thin ribbons of fresh sage, and the result was homey-yet-sophisticated, earthy and sweet.
+After the pumpkin and sausage pizza finished baking, I dressed it up with thin ribbons of fresh sage for a homey-yet-sophisticated, earthy and sweet meal.